 Forty percent of US exchange students at HAW Hamburg come from Long Beach, making CSULB the strongest partner within the reciprocal semester-exchange programme with the US.
 Each year 13-15 CSULB students come to Hamburg; mainly from the areas of film, design, business and social work.
 The semester exchange is gradually being strengthened further through the introduction of 'Hamburg Tracks'.
 In each field a range of Hamburg classes are registered in Long Beach for "pre-approved credit".
 The goal is to have a complete semester (15 US credits) approved, so that the time to graduation is not extended because of the semester abroad.

-Starting in 2014, film workshops and guest lectures were introduced in both Long Beach and Hamburg.
+Starting in 2015, film workshops and guest lectures were introduced in both Long Beach and Hamburg.
 The reason for choosing CSULB as a cooperation partner was the high level of expertise in the area of film, which complements and enriches the studies at HAW Hamburg.
 At CSULB the core classes focus on 'Screen & Media Writing', 'Film & TV Production' as well as 'Production Management'.
 This corresponds with Hamburg lectures in dramaturgy, video, audio and the production of short film projects.
+Since 2017 the cooperation has received funding through the ISAP programme from the German Academic Exchange Service (DAAD) for student semester scholarships and travel expenses for faculty exchange.
 In 2018 a joint film project culminated in the short film "Oceans Across" (video at the end of this page).
-In 2020 a new virtual format was introduced due to the corona restrictions.
-German-American student teams made a joint short film which they called "Carrying the torch" (article & video).
-Since 2017 the cooperation has received funding through the ISAP programme from the German Academic Exchange Service (DAAD) for student scholarships and travel expenses for faculty exchange.
-Coordination: Prof. Wolfgang Willaschek, Department of Media Technology.
+In 2020 a new virtual format was introduced due to the corona restrictions and during the three-day workshop German-American student teams made a joint short film which they called "Carrying the torch" (article & video).
+2021: Online film workshop 'Postcards from Home' (article& video) Coordination: Prof. Wolfgang Willaschek, Department of Media Technology.

 in 2017 a new collaboration with Brand Design Workshops started between CSULB and HAW Hamburg.
 The core content of teaching in brand design at both universities is so similar that professors were able to hold joint lectures from the very start.
 At the same time each university has a special core competence that complements teaching in the form of workshops at the partner university.
 Coordination: Prof. Sven Vogel, Department of Design.